-The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) is a decentralised European Union (EU) agency based in Lisbon.
+The EMCDDA is a decentralised European Union (EU) agency based in Lisbon.
 The EMCDDA provides the EU and its member states with information on the nature, extent, and consequences of, and responses to, illicit drug use.
-It supplies the evidence base to support policy formation on drugs and addiction in both the EU and member states.
+It supplies the evidence base to support policy formation on drugs and addiction in both the EU and its member states.